neffercarrillo/security-plus/notes/README.md

 ### Simple Network Management Protocol (SNMP)

-- protocol for collecting and organizating info about managed devices on IP networks
+- protocol for collecting and organizing info about managed devices on IP networks
 - snmp commands. trap (send info to management node w/o request from the management node), set (set values), get (get values).
 - granular trap message. each message is sent with a unique identifier.
 - management information base (MIB). used to describe the structure of the management data.